Header

 • Workshop 2: June 2nd, 9:00 - 12:00 at UZH

-• Workshop 3: June 29th, 9:00 - 12:00 at UZH
+• Workshop 3: June 25th, 9:00 - 12:00 at UZH

 Validating your idea early is critical to success.
-This program gives you the tools, guidance, and expert feedback you need to understand your market, test assumptions, and make informed decisions before investing significant resources into your startup project.
+This offer gives you the tools, guidance, and expert feedback you need to understand your market, test assumptions, and make informed decisions before investing significant resources into your startup project.

 Format